nizantz/India/README.md

 ```haskell
 	$npm install -g topojson
 ```

 You might need to use sudo if you do get permission denied errors.

-5. Now we convert the SHAPE data for INDIA to JSON.
+Now we convert the SHAPE data for INDIA to JSON.
 Go to teh IND_ADM folder and run teh following command line :

-#for India boundary
+##For extracting data for India (international boundary)
 ```haskell
 ogr2ogr -f GeoJSON -where "ADM0_A3 IN ('IND')" IND0.json IND_adm0.shp
 ```
-#for India state boundary
+##For extracting data for India with state boundaries
 ```haskell
 ogr2ogr -f GeoJSON -where "ADM0_A3 IN ('IND')" IND1.json IND_adm1.shp
 ```
-#for India district boundary
+##For extracting data for India with district boundaries
 ```haskell
 ogr2ogr -f GeoJSON -where "ADM0_A3 IN ('IND')" IND2.json IND_adm2.shp
 ```
-#for India detailed district boundary
+#For extracting data for India with further defined boundaries
 ```haskell
 ogr2ogr -f GeoJSON -where "ADM0_A3 IN ('IND')" IND3.json IND_adm3.shp
 ```
-All the JSON above would have data only for the undisputed territories of India
+Note : All the JSON above would have data only for the undisputed territories of India

-6. Now we convert the SHAPE data for DISPUTED territories and extract data for India/China/Pakistan to JSON.
+##Now we convert the SHAPE data for DISPUTED territories and extract data for India/China/Pakistan to JSON.
-Go to the ne_10m_admin_0_disputed_areas_scale_rank_minor_islands folder and run the following command line :
+* Go to the ne_10m_admin_0_disputed_areas_scale_rank_minor_islands folder and run the following command line :
 ```haskell
 ogr2ogr \
 	-f GeoJSON \